 The content portal was a great vehicle for launching the idea of free membership for fans.
 The club had a longstanding program with several tiers of membership, each providing access to tickets and other attractive and exclusive benefits.
 When the chairman explained to us that he wanted to introduce a free membership program with the idea of integrating this into exclusive access to content, we felt a standalone agile platform would provide the club with the best mechanism for registering and tracking membership in addition to managing the publishing of the content that fans were looking for.

 We were careful to keep the barrier to sign-up as low as possible, offering fans the chance to login with their current paid member accounts, quickly register as new fans or use their social platform profiles.
 We all anticipated that the majority of fans signing up for free membership would be happy to consent to receive additional marketing communications from the club and this indeed was the case.
 This gave the club a very valuable contact database that complemented their existing data, consisting of people who had a real interest in the club and who might be encouraged to join one of the paid membership programs or sample one of the clubs excellent matchday packages.

-Adding this new data about free members to existing analytics, ecommerce and ticket-office data has also really helped round-out the club’s understanding of typical fan journeys and the purchase funnel for tickets, merchandise and memberships.
+Adding this new data about free members to existing analytics, e-commerce and ticket office data has also helped round-out the club’s understanding of typical fan journeys and the purchase funnel for tickets, merchandise and memberships.

-Of course, data that doesn’t get analysed and reported on effectively is of no real value to a business and keeping data just for the sake of having it is a practice that isn’t to be encouraged, especially as the GDPR driven wave of changes to the regulatory environment approaches rapidly.
+Of course, data that doesn’t get analysed and reported on effectively is of no real value to a business and keeping data just for the sake of having it is a practice that isn’t to be encouraged.